Consumer medicine information

 How long to take it

 Your doctor will decide the length of treatment.
 The longer the course of treatment the better the therapeutic effect of the drug.
-Therefore the course of treatment may last from three to five years.
+Therefore, the course of treatment may last from three to five years.
 Once a maintenance dose is reached the frequency of administration should decrease.

-While you are taking ALBEY VENOM
+While you are being given ALBEY VENOM

 Tell all doctors, dentists and pharmacists who are treating you that you are taking ALBEY VENOM.